vasspilka/LocalGrowth/README.md

 ## Licence

-  LocalGrowth is licenced under Creative Commons wich means the code can be used by anyone
+  LocalGrowth is licenced under Creative Commons wich means the code can be used by anyone as long as it stays open.